 Facebook and Google are undisputed internet giants.
 Your business model: advertising.
 While Google generates its advertising revenue from the search function, it is social interaction on Facebook.
 Which method works better now?
 And which business model will succeed in the long term?

 Google+ has just died a slow death.
 The social network had no chance against Facebook and is now turned off.
 At the same time, however, Facebook has just suffered a strong loss of confidence, not only the Cambridge Analytica scandal but also the numerous fake accounts greet.
 So what about the future of Facebook?
 And are social media altogether sustainable in the future?

 Facebook in 5 years in the end thanks to loss of trust?

 If you believe the trust researcher Rachel Botsman, Facebook will be finished in five years.
 In one Interview with t3n she stated:

-"The Facebook brand is dying.
-It will be the new myspace in five years. "
+“The Facebook brand dies.
+It will be the new Myspace in five years. ”

 Botsman is a lecturer at Saïd Business School, part of Oxford University.
 In her book, "Who can you trust?
 How technology brought us together - and why it might drive us apart "is all about trust and technology and how trust has changed in the course of civilization's history.
 Your reason:

-"[Users] may rather passively trust Facebook and be there to find an old classmate.
-But Facebook has lost the confidence that we as users have in the platform - or better - had to play a truly vital role in our lives.
-Just think, if Facebook wants to do all the things it wants to do, because they had this unique platform, like launching a TV channel or banking service, that's going to be incredibly difficult. "
+“[Users] may passively trust Facebook and be there to maybe find an old classmate.
+But Facebook gambled away the trust that we, as users, had in the platform - or better - to play a really important role in our lives.
+Think about it: If Facebook wants to implement all of the planned things because they had this unique platform, such as starting a television station or banking service, it will be extremely difficult now. ”